bhagat9198/pullMeProperly/README.md

 # pullMeProperly

+Welcome all to git !!!
+(learn to code + have fun)
+try sending me a pull request now !!

 I will accept your pull request if you add more fuctions to the exisiting C program,
   Java program or